The Champions: Legend of the Champions

 In 1983, ITC edited the episodes "The Beginning" and "The Interrogation" into Legend of the Champions, a feature-length film intended for overseas markets.

-ITC had released several such films before (notably with The Persuaders!)! however, in this case, the two episodes were not simply joined, but substantially re-edited.
+ITC had released several such films before (notably with The Persuaders!) however, in this case, the two episodes were not simply joined, but substantially re-edited.
 "The Interrogation" formed the framing story; its original broadcast form some flashback sequences (mainly from "The Beginning") had been used.
 These were expanded to contain almost the whole of the earlier episode.
 Additionally, new credits were filmed, not using any of the original actors but instead their photographs, taken at the time of the original production.

 A plot change was the renaming of a character from the original version of "The Beginning" to accommodate a plot device in "The Interrogation".
 In "The Interrogation", Craig Stirling is ostensibly being quizzed on a character called Julius Retford, who remains unseen.
 For the film, the opening credits explicitly identify Retford as the character who in "The Beginning" was named Ho Ling (played by Ric Young).
 This allows the germ warfare theme of "The Beginning" to interlink with the sequences in "The Interrogation".
 Confusingly, in the end credits, Young is credited as playing 'Ho Ling', a name never used in the film version.

 This release credited Stuart Damon as the star, with Alexandra Bastedo and William Gaunt receiving co-star credits.
 This was partly because Damon was a familiar face in U.S. daytime television by this time, and partly because "The Interrogation" is essentially a two-hander between Damon and Colin Blakely, with the rest of the regular cast appearing only briefly.

 Legend of the Champions was released on DVD as part of the Network box-set.

 Note: 'Bookend' sequences were shot for the first episode "The Beginning" showing Richard Barrett (William Gaunt) recording the story onto a tape recorder in Tremayne's office; this was done so that the episode could be shown out of order on repeat runs without causing any continuity problems.
 Both sequences were included as extras on the Network DVD box set.

 Film

 In November 2007, it was reported that Guillermo del Toro would produce and write a film adaptation of The Champions for United Artists.
-In 2008, Christopher McQuarrie was signed to co-write and co-produce the film.
+In 2008, Christopher McQuarrie was signed to co-write and co-produce the film. del Toro later stated that Tom Cruise had been attached to it.

 In 2021, it was announced that Ben Stiller would star in and direct a feature film adaptation with Cate Blanchett co-starring.
 The film would be produced by New Republic Pictures, ITV Studios America and Dirty Films.

 Ultimately, nothing came of these film projects.